Automation QA Testing Course Content

 WebDriver enables the user to choose amongst the available waits to handle situations where the execution flow may require a sleep for few seconds in order to load the web elements or to meet a specific condition.

-There are two types of waits available in WebDriver.
+There are three types of waits available in WebDriver.

 • Types of Waits: